 2024: Accepted into the Writing Barn's Verge program for annual mentorship working with editor Melissa Manlove of Sourcebooks and author Rajani LaRocca.

-2022: Won an Honorable Mention in the 2022 PBParty and selected as a Mentee for the Rutgers University Council on Children's Literature One-On-One Plus Conference.
+2022: Selected as a Mentee for the Rutgers University Council on Children's Literature One-On-One Plus Conference for picture books.

 2021: Award finalist for Austin SCBWI’s Cynthia Leitch Smith Writing Mentor Award.